 How much is Alabama SR-22 insurance?

-ALABAMA INSURANCE RATES BY VIOLATION
+ALABAMA INSURANCE RATES BY CITATION

-|High-risk rating factor||Average annual rate||Increase vs. clean record|
+|High-risk rating factor||Average annual rate||Increase vs. no violations|

-|Speeding (21-25 mph > limit)||$1,672.31||$314.46|
+|Speeding (21-25 mph > limit)||$1,767||$317|

-Requesting an SR-22 in Alabama
+How to get an SR-22 in Alabama

-Currently insured?If you possess an active auto insurance policy, obtaining an SR-22 certificate is straightforward.
-Phone your auto insurance company ask it to file a SR-22 request on your behalf.
-If your insurer isn’t willing to file an SR-22 request, you’ll need to shop for a new policy with a new insurance company.
+Already insuredWith an active insurance policy, obtaining an SR-22 certificate is simple.
+Contact your car insurance company ask them to file a SR-22 request on your behalf.
+If your current car insurance company refuses to request an SR-22 certificate, you should look for a new auto insurance company.

-Don't own a vehicle?If you don't own a vehicle, it could be more difficult to obtain an SR-22, as you'll need to show proof of insurance to get a certificate.
-If you don't own a car, get a non-owners car insurance policy before requesting an SR-22.
-Non-owners auto insurance can be less expensive than a standard policy since it won’t provide protection for physical damages sustained by your vehicle.
+Don't own a vehicle?Not owning a vehicle makes it more difficult to get an SR-22, as you'll need to show proof of insurance to obtain the certificate.
+If this is the case, get a non-owners auto insurance policy before asking for an SR-22.
+Non-owners auto coverage is typically less expensive than standard coverage since it doesn't cover material damages to your vehicle.